 - A single piece of fruit

-- A cup of leafy greens
+- 2 cups of raw leafy greens

 Many people struggle to achieve the five-a-day recommendation, but it can be done easily by including fruits, vegetables, or broth with every meal.
 For instance, a well-known example of a meal that meets the five-a-day recommendation without much effort is a grilled chicken salad with vegetables.